AitiSI/CO2_Leakage_ML-LCA/README.md

 ## Questions or Feedback

 If you have any questions regarding this repository or the workflow, please contact:
-Please reach out to eunssiri@inha.edu or honggeun.jo@inha.ac.kr.
+Please reach out to a.sanchezismodes23@inha.edu or honggeun.jo@inha.ac.kr.